-The Associate Dean of Assessment and the Mission, Planning, and Assessment (MPA) Committee are responsible for the collection, analysis, and dissemination of data collected within the College.
-Sources of information include internally generated data and external data, allowing for comparisons with a peer group of schools and colleges.
+The Associate Dean of Assessment and the Assessment Committee are responsible for the collection, analysis, and dissemination of data collected within the School.
+Sources of information include internally generated data and external data, allowing for comparisons with a peer group of schools and Schools.

-The College has adopted a balanced scorecard approach to evaluating performance, which is an approach intended to clearly communicate our priorities to all stakeholders.
+The School has adopted a balanced scorecard approach to evaluating performance, which is an approach intended to clearly communicate our priorities to all stakeholders.

 The development of our plan began with our current mission and vision statements, which can be found here.
-ULM College of Pharmacy Mission
+ULM School of Pharmacy Mission

 We then identified four perspectives of operations for our organization: Quality of Output (our students), Program Quality, Internal Processes, and Skills and Tools and key performance indicators (KPI) for each perspective.
 Mapping the KPI allowed the visualization of the cause-and-effect relationships that exist among the various indicators.

-The next step was to develop the Balanced Scorecard, which will assist the Associate Dean of Assessment and the MPA committee in the oversight of the College’s performance.
+The next step was to develop the Balanced Scorecard, which will assist the Associate Dean of Assessment and the Assessment committee in the oversight of the School’s performance.

-This Scorecard assists the MPA committee in evaluating progress in key areas.
-The information required for the Balanced Scorecard is requested from various offices and committees within the College.
-In addition, information on curricular assessment is requested from the curriculum and mile marker committees.
-All of this information is reviewed by the members of the MPA committee on an annual basis, following a general schedule developed according to the timing of the availability of the information.
-Recommendations from the MPA committee are communicated to the various responsible parties and subsequent actions are communicated back to the MPA committee.
+This Scorecard assists the Assessment committee in evaluating progress in key areas.
+The information required for the Balanced Scorecard is requested from various offices and committees within the School.
+In addition, information on curricular Assessment is requested from the curriculum and mile marker committees.
+All of this information is reviewed by the members of the Assessment committee on an annual basis, following a general schedule developed according to the timing of the availability of the information.
+Recommendations from the Assessment committee are communicated to the various responsible parties and subsequent actions are communicated back to the Assessment committee.

-The findings of the assessment plan are available on the Mission, Planning, and Evaluation section of the College’s website for review by all interested stakeholders.
+The findings of the Assessment plan are available on the Mission, Planning, and Evaluation section of the School’s website for review by all interested stakeholders.
 A link allowing anonymous input is also available.